anijane07/pixelfield-test-blog/README.md

 ### Steps

 1. create templates for all pages without authentication and data fetching
-2. test templates with dummy data
+2. test templates with dummy data - no need
 3. add data fetching
 4. add authentication and pages permission to authenticated user